ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

 grounded read-only chat, then tools and mutations.

 The first-party chat surface, grounded Navigator shell, typed Story Card tools, and Phase 7C's confirmed mutation proposals are complete and live-tested.
-The remaining V2.1 work is release documentation and the cross-browser regression pass.
+An OpenAI-compatible provider is also implemented; its popup setup and routing UX still need a polish pass.
+The final major V2.1 addition is the Navigator mobile port, followed by release documentation and the full regression pass.

-Navigator Automations are **removed from V2.1**.
-They are deferred, not cancelled.
+Navigator Automations are **cancelled**.
+They are no longer part of the planned Navigator product or a deferred release backlog.

 The old Stateboy → Brainiac → Chronos V2 release sequence is retired.
 Those scripts are independent consumers, not gates for BetterDungeon work.